julianctni/imir-16-17/task2/readme.txt

 python3 search.py

 Building the index can take up to 20 minutes.
 To search for similar images, enter an imagename from the dataset (e.g. 113227.jpg)

+The result.html should automatically open in a web browser.
+It will display up to 150 results which have a smaller similarity distance than 7.5.

 The functionality was tested on Ubuntu 16.04 and OS X El Capitan, Version 10.11.6